About

 Russell: A Place of Promise launched in 2018 as a project incubated by Cities United and Louisville Metro Government with fiscal sponsorship by the Community Foundation of Louisville.
 Through RPOP’s incubation, these partners have provided a variety of resources to support our foundational development.

 Fiscal sponsorship refers to a contractual relationship that allows an initiative or a project that lacks its own nonprofit status to advance charitable or other exempt activities with support from a nonprofit sponsor organization.
-The Community Foundation's fiscal sponsorship of RPOP has allowed us to seek and receive grant funding, manage grant dollars, and benefit from the support of an existing nonprofit organization as we have grown through our incubation period.
+The Community Foundation's fiscal sponsorship of RPOP allowed us to seek and receive grant funding, manage grant dollars, and benefit from the support of an existing nonprofit organization as we grew through our incubation period.

 Cities United's Contributions